machal/cssmine-content/css3-gradients.md

   -webkit-linear-gradient(top, lightgreen, green);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is most likely not going to be a big deal for most websites and you will
+It is most likely not going to be a big deal for most web sites and you will
 settle for a fallback using a background color.
 The latest versions of all
-browsers comply W3C syntax that we are using in our examples.
+browsers comply with the W3C syntax we are using in our examples.
 And without
-prefixes, i might add!
+prefixes, I might add!

 ### `filter` in IE8 and IE9